evgdim/clean-code/presentation/index.md

 ## Class names
 Class name should be noun
 Single Responsibility Principle - SRP tells us that a class should have only one reason to change.
 The name of a class should explain this reason.

-Avoid postfixes that doesn't realy mean much:
+Avoid pre/postfixes that doesn't realy mean much:
 * Helper
 * Manager
 * Util
+* Info
+* Data

+What's the difference between `OrderInfo` and `OrderData`?
+Instead: `DashboardSummaryOrderInfo` or `DataWarehouseOrderDetails`

 ## Branch names, commit mesages, PR descriptions, etc